tonethar/IGME-230-GDD-Master/notes/web-apps-9.md

 ## II. <a id="section2">An Example

-- Go ahead and try out this example, whenever you `onchange` the values of the textbox or the &lt;select>, their values are written to `localStorage`.
+- Try out this example, whenever you `onchange` the values of the textbox or the &lt;select>, their values are written to `localStorage`.
 - If you close the window and reopen it, your changes will be preserved.
 - After you have referred to the links above, it should be pretty easy to figure out what's going on in the code.
 - One thing worth mentioning is the `prefix` variable (see below):